wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 PowerAuth SDK for iOS provides code for first two of these checks.

-To check if you can use biometry on the system, use following code from `PA2Keychain` class:
+To check if you can use biometry on the system, use the following code from `PA2Keychain` class:

 ```swift
 // Is biometry available and is enrolled on the system?